Icinga/icinga2/doc/7-troubleshooting.md

 * Do the notification attributes `states`, `types`, `period` match the notification conditions?
 * Do the user attributes `states`, `types`, `period` match the notification conditions?
 * Are there any notification `begin` and `end` times configured?

+* Make sure the [notification](#features) feature is enabled.

+    # icinga2-enable-feature notification
+    Total params: 1
+    The feature 'notification' is already enabled.

 * Does the referenced NotificationCommand work executed as Icinga user on the shell?